Icenova20/arr-scripts-v2/README.md

 4. Start or Restart the container

 ## Monitoring
-Logs will be generated for each script and be located in the `/config/logs` folder.
+- Logs will be generated for each script and be located in the `/config/logs` folder.
+- You can also monitor the contairs logs to see the scripts logging output live...

 ## Support Info